capuccino26/MacroTrends-Scraping/README.md

   * INVALID TICKER: When the ticker was not found in MacroTrends database.
 * For the successfully scraped data the program will create a new folder called STOCKUS/TICKER under Path for each inserted ticker.
 * The folder contains a table with the raw data obtained and a figure with plots of important data.
+*
+### Tickers from excel
+* It is possible to use the alternate version "MACRO_TRENDS_SCRAPING_TICKERFROMEXCEL.ipynb" to obtain the tickers from an excel file with a column called "Symbol" as the example "NASDAQ.xlsx" attached.

 # PT-BR
 ## Sobre